LOVE IS STRANGE

 NTL is the National Theatre's groundbreaking project to broadcast the best of British theatre live from the London stage to cinemas across the UK and around the world.
 Fresh on the heels of the National Theatre’s 50th anniversary comes a season filled with big stars and some International (and American!) classics.

-Just a few short weeks go by before an American classic graces the screen.
-Gillian Anderson stars in the London production of A Streetcar Named Desire.
+The season continues on October 23rd, as Gillian Anderson stars in the London production of A Streetcar Named Desire.
 Already fastest-selling production in the Young Vic’s history, this exciting rendition of Tennessee Williams’ masterpiece will screen at 6:30 pm on Thursday, October 23rd and again at 1:30 pm on Saturday, October 25th.

 In December comes the highly anticipated production of David Hare’s Skylight, directed by Stephen Daldry (The Audience).
 Bill Nighy (Love Actually, The Best Exotic Marigold Hotel) and Carey Mulligan (Inside Llewyn Davis, The Great Gatsby) star in this taut two-hander, captured live from London’s West End this summer.
 Skylight screens at Cinemapolis at 6:30 pm on Thursday, December 11th and again at 1:30 pm on Saturday, December 13th.